orjerby/tailwindcss-preset-clamp/README.md

 ## Usage

-Provide `clampScreensList` to set the screen widths supported by the clamp.
+Provide `clampScreensList` to set the screen widths supported by the clamp.\
-Provide `clampFontSizeList` to set the font sizes supported by the clamp.
+Provide `clampFontSizeList` to set the font sizes supported by the clamp.\
-Provide `clampSpacingList` to set the spacing supported by the clamp.
+Provide `clampSpacingList` to set the spacing supported by the clamp.\
+Provide `clampBorderRadiusList` to set the borderRadius supported by the clamp.

 Those are key value objects: